 2021 was a year of change for the PB&J 50K.
-Two new race directors, Maria Bertacchi and Lauren Gabler Masterson, filled the very big shoes of Sarah Curtis.
-Due to the ongoing pandemic, the date moved about one month later than normal to accommodate the many moving pieces of today’s race world.
+Two new event directors, Maria Bertacchi and Lauren Gabler Masterson, filled the very big shoes of Sarah Curtis.
+Due to the ongoing pandemic, the date moved about one month later than normal to accommodate the many moving pieces of today’s run world.

 Starting at the Telegraph Picnic Pavilion in Prince William Forest Park, runners followed the same course as the 2019 edition.
 Despite a full day of rain preceding the event, trails were in great condition and runners were greeted with perfect running weather: high 50s and partly cloudy, leading to an 80% finishing rate.

 Of course, we can’t forget the large contingent of volunteers that supported the runners along the way.
-Without them, this race would not be possible!
+Without them, this run would not be possible!

 Because the run was held the day before Halloween, it was only right to have a costume contest!
 Congrats to our winners in the following categories: